tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 As a refresher, variants are kind of like a dynamically typed version of SML/OCaml variants.
-Whereas in OCaml and SML they are checked statically and erased at compile-time, Scrapscript keeps the tags around at run-time.
+Whereas in OCaml and SML they are checked statically and (mostly) erased at compile-time, Scrapscript keeps the tags around at run-time.
 You can kind of think of it like adding one string's worth of metadata to an object that you can match on.

 ```
 eval =